The Commission On Massage Therapy Accreditation

 How does The Commission On Massage Therapy Accreditation spend its money?

 The Commission On Massage Therapy Accreditation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to The Commission On Massage Therapy Accreditation tax-deductible?